qwo/blog/content/recurse/halfway-checkin.md

 #### **Harvest** Logged 551 Hours spend on ...

 - ~130 hrs(23.5%) Programming; writing code for projects and events.
-- ~225 hrs(39.7%) General: A catch all for time at the center; Learning and productive non-code activities.
+- ~225 hrs(39.7%) General: A catch-all for my time at the center; Learning and productive non-code activities.
 - ~75 hrs (13.4%) Events and Meeting: Planned schedule events at the space or around
 - ~89 hrs (15.3%) Fun: Trips to museums, parks, and long walks.
-Blowing off stream on the weekends.
+Blowing off steam on the weekends.
-- ~32 hrs (5.7%)  Food: Had to eat eventually; Indulged in long discussion lunchs once in a while.
+- ~32 hrs (5.7%)  Food: Had to eat eventually; Indulged in long discussion lunch once in a while.

 <br/>
 ####  On **Github** ...